Dompurrr/Dompurrr/README.md

 ### Hi there 👋, I'm Denis
 ---

-A university student, that love java.
+A university student, that loves java.

 Work on some pet projects in my free time.
 Feel free to ask for help or invite to work, I would happily participate in project.